getempower/api-documentation/README.md

-  "myCampaignVanId": 98234, // could be null if not connected to VAN or if this profile isn't matched "createdMts": 1592958136539, // millisecond unix timestamp "lastUsedEmpowerMts": 1592958136789,  // millisecond unix timestamp "currentCtaId": 2164 //which CTA is active for them right now }
+  "myCampaignVanId": 98234, // could be null if not connected to VAN or if this profile isn't matched "createdMts": 1592958136539, // millisecond unix timestamp "lastUsedEmpowerMts": 1592958136789,  // millisecond unix timestamp "currentCtaId": 2164 // which CTA is active for them right now }
 ```